veracity/veracity-machinelearning-automation/README.md

 ### Azure Function - RetrainModelFunction project
 Sample code showing how to use MachineLearningRetrain algorithm inside Azure Function which is triggered when blob container gets updated with blobs.

+### Consume Machine Learning Web Service - MachineLearningConsumer project
+Sample code showing how to consume Web Service - use REST API to send it data and get predictions.

 ### Useful articles:
 Azure Functions with Blob Storage trigger